Space Curves from Nonlinear Schr\"odinger Solutions: A Direct Approach

-\be {\cal A}(s,t)=\left[ { } \right]. \ee Here the {\it parametric} space ($s$) and time ($t$) derivatives of the tangent (${\bf t}$), normal (${\bf n}$) and binormal (${\bf b}$) of a space-time curve are interrelated by its curvature ($\kappa$) and torsion ($\tau$).
-The Hasimoto map relates curvature and torsion to the amplitude $\psi(s,t)$ of a certain dynamical equation.
-Thus the IHM amounts to solve for ${\bf W}$ that in turn should yield the tangent (${\bf t}$).
-Since the latter is the derivative of the curve's coordinates $\{x_i\}$ with respect to the space parameter $s$, a further integral yields the motion of the curve with time $t$ as a parameter.
+\be {\cal A}(s,t)=\left[ { } \right]. \ee Here the parametric space derivatives of the tangent ($\boldsymbol{t}$), normal ($\boldsymbol{n}$) and binormal ($\boldsymbol{b}$) of a space-time curve are interrelated through corresponding $\kappa$ and $\tau$.
+As the Hasimoto map relates the curvature and torsion to the NLS amplitude $\psi(s,t)$, the IHM amounts to solve for $\boldsymbol{W}$ that in turn should yield the tangent $\boldsymbol{t}=\boldsymbol{x}_s$.
+Then, on integrating the components, the three-dimensional coordinates $\{x_i\}$ of the curve can be obtained as a function of $s$ and $t$.